saucelabs/sauce-docs/docs/dev/w3c-webdriver-capabilities.md

 To ensure W3C WebDriver compatibility:

 * Use Selenium version 3.11 or higher, WebdriverIO 6 or higher, or an Appium client that supports W3C.
+   * Some extended capabilities are not backwards-compatible with Selenium versions below 4.0.
 * Switch from using the legacy JSON Wire Protocol (JWP) to the newer W3C WebDriver Protocol.
 Mixing JWP with W3C will result in an [error](/dev/w3c-webdriver-capabilities/#common-errors).
 * Learn the differences between legacy JWP and W3C WebDriver-compliant capability names.